yabinmeng/dseansible/README.md

   Unfortunately, while the current version of LCM does a great job in provisioning new cluster and managing configuration changes, it does not support DSE version upgrade yet.
 Meanwhile, the way that LCM schedules the execution of a job (provisioning new node or making configuration change) across the entire DSE cluster is in serial mode.
 This means that before finishing the execution of a job on one DSE node, LCM won't kick off the job on another node.
 Although correct, such a scheduling mechanism is not flexible and less efficient.

-In attempt to overcome the limitations of the (current version of) LCM and bring some flexibility in job execution scheduling across the entire DSE cluster, I created an Ansible framework (playbook) for:
+In an attempt to overcome the limitations of the (current version of) LCM and bring some flexibility in job execution scheduling across the entire DSE cluster, I created an Ansible framework (playbook) for:
 * Installing a brand new DSE cluster
 * Upgrading an existing DSE cluster to a newer version